- ASP.NET Core Boilerplate

 - Social Media Support

 Two templates are provided.
-One for ASP.NET 4.6 MVC 5 and another ASP.NET 5 MVC 6 template which is currently under development and is missing some features due to ASP.NET 5 still being in Beta.
-For more information about what’s new in the MVC 6 template, see here.
+One for ASP.NET 4.6 MVC 5 and another ASP.NET Core template which is currently under development and is missing some features due to ASP.NET Core still being in Beta.
+For more information about what's new in the ASP.NET Core template, see here.

 MVC 5 Technology Map